imbacraft/dusk.nvim/README.md

 Supported colorschemes are:

-1. All the colorschemes from https://github.com/LunarVim/Colorschemes (default is onedarkest)
+1. All the colorschemes from https://github.com/LunarVim/Colorschemes
-2. All base16 themes.
+2. All base16 themes (default is base16-twilight).
 3. Doom-one (port from doom-emacs).
 4. Nightfox.
 5. oxocarbon-lua.